 The second layer are groups organized around interests and function.
 Examples are the ‘Brewers Guild’ connecting all the brewers, a group connecting all communications people, and groups around marketing, packaging, etc. All of these groups also needed owners and these owners needed to be trained and have sufficient relevant content for their groups.

 The third layer are groups for the locations people work in, the teams they work in, or the projects they work on.
 For this layer all managers were briefed on how to create valuable team groups.

-Finally, once you have people on the platform you need to make sure they come back on a daily basis.
+A reason to come back every day Finally, once you have people on the platform you need to make sure they come back on a daily basis.
 This means you need to take the content far beyond posting updates and news.
 People need to use the platform to get their work done.
 Therefore it is key to immediately show people how they can use the platform to their own benefit.

 Before HEINEKEN launched they used the pre-launch phase to develop productive use cases with select groups of people.
 The use cases were all packaged and integrated into a large communications campaign to inspire others to also start using Workplace by Facebook in similar ways.

 HEINEKEN also put together an elaborate Tips & Tricks campaign supported by a Tips & Tricks group.
 This campaign supported users in getting the basics done.

 HEINEKEN realised at an early stage that they needed to empower people locally to do the launch and adoption in their respective operating companies.
 Every operating company appointed a minimum of one person that would lead the launch and adoption locally.

 Six weeks before launch the local community leads involved would start an online learning program.
 They were given early access and in a special group for their launch where they were taught about topics such as:

 Creating your content architecture